 Globally experienced senior manager with expertise leading large-scale humanitarian response programs as well as recovery and reconstruction in post-conflict/post-crisis environments.
 Mr. Diana succeeded in designing, planning and implementing multi-million dollar programmes with expertise in operations, administration, budget development / oversight, human resources and logistics and in influencing and motivating field teams to achieve often-challenging mandates and deliverables despite frequent roadblocks and working in high-pressure, unstable environments.
 Mr. Diana lead post-conflict, early recovery / recovery and transformation programmes, including coordinating structures in emergency and crisis management and liaising with local governments and military forces.
 Mr. Diana draws cross-cultural expertise and language skills to thrive in varied cultural spaces, partner with diverse audiences and build powerful coalitions.
 Mr. Diana has a successful track record in resource mobilization efforts and in securing multi-donor financial support by outlining data-driven strategies, credible plans of actions and clear visions of success.

 In his current position as IFAD Country Director, Mr. Ahmed is responsible for IFAD's program in Sudan, developing future projects and strategies and supervising development operations and budgets, and keeping good partnerships with policy makers, donors and other partner organizations.
 Being a Civil Engineer (PhD) by profession with almost thirty years of work experience, Mr. Ahmed has worked in more than 25 countries for different international development organizations.
 He holds a Diploma (2005) from Ecole Nationale d’Administration.

-Prior to her current position as the UNV Country Coordinator, Ms. Sharief worked with UN Women on the women economic empowerment portfolio in Sudan; in addition to overseeing three different projects in North Kordofan State, Red Sea State and Khartoum State.
-Furthermore, She has worked with different international organizations and UN Agencies as follows: UNDP as a Project Manager and Capacity Development Officer; DFID and FCO, British Embassy Khartoum as a Program Officer; Care International USA as a Program and Information Officer; Near East Foundation as a Program Coordinator; Teaching Assistant, Ahfad University for Women.
+Prior to her current position as the UNV Country Coordinator, Ms. Sharief worked with UN Women on the women economic empowerment portfolio in Sudan and served many different international organizations besides UN Agencies such as UNDP as a Project Manager and Capacity Development Officer; DFID, FCO, and the British Embassy in Khartoum as a Program Officer; Care International USA as a Program and Information Officer; and Near East Foundation as a Program Coordinator.

 Ms. Cristina Albertin is the UNODC Regional Representative for the Middle East and North Africa.
 With a UN career spanning 28 years, Ms. Albertin joined UNODC in 1994, serving in different capacities in Peru and in Headquarters in Vienna before becoming a UNODC Representative in Bolivia, South Asia, and Nigeria.
 Before joining UNODC, she worked with the World Food Programme in Bolivia.